 The California legislature and the State Board of Equalization have addressed many questions concerning Proposition 19; for example:

-- How to evaluate factored base year value of new construction or part of multi-unit property.
+- How to evaluate factored base year value of new construction or part of a multi-unit property.

 - Dealing with co-owners.